Frequently asked questions

 Access Health CT Small Business offers a choice of plans through Anthem Blue Cross and Blue Shield (medical and dental coverage) and ConnectiCare (medical coverage only).

-For 2020, there are four (4) basic categories of coverage offered through Access Health CT Small Business.
-Platinum, Gold, Silver, and Bronze.
+For 2021 and 2022, there are three (3) basic categories of coverage offered through Access Health CT Small Business.
+Gold, Silver and Bronze.
 Each different plan category covers a different percentage of an individual’s medical expenses.
 Health insurance plans that cover more expenses will typically have a higher monthly premium (payment).

 Small businesses that qualify may receive a tax credit worth up to 50% of their contribution to their employees premiums (monthly payments) or up to 35% for qualifying nonprofits.
 The credit is available to eligible employers for two (2) consecutive tax years.